-In this Quarterly Report on Form 10-Q/A, we have restated our previously issued condensed consolidated financial statements as of April 2, 2023 and January 1, 2023, and for the three months ended April 2, 2023 and April 3, 2022.
+In this Quarterly Report on Form 10-Q/A, we have restated our previously issued condensed consolidated financial statements as of July 2, 2023 and January 1, 2023 and for the three and six months ended July 2, 2023 and July 3, 2022.
 Refer to the "Explanatory Note" preceding "Item 1.
 Financial Statements (unaudited)" for background on the restatement, the fiscal periods impacted, control considerations, and other information.
-As a result, we have also restated certain previously reported financial information as of April 2, 2023 and January 1, 2023, and for the three months ended April 2, 2023 and April 3, 2022 in this "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations", including but not limited to information within the "Results of Operations" and "Liquidity and Capital Resources" sections to conform the discussion with the appropriate restated amounts.
+As a result, we have also restated certain previously reported financial information as of July 2, 2023 and January 1, 2023 and for the three and six months ended July 2, 2023 and July 3, 2022 in this "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations," including but not limited to information within the "Results of Operations" and "Liquidity and Capital Resources" sections to conform the discussion with the appropriate restated amounts.
 See "Item 1.
-Financial Statements (unaudited)-Notes to Condensed Consolidated Financial Statements," for additional information related to the restatement.
+Financial Statements (unaudited)-Notes to Condensed Consolidated Financial Statements-Note 2.
+Restatement of Previously Issued Condensed Consolidated Financial Statements," for additional information related to the restatement.